tier6tank/doubles/trunk/dupfinder/readme.txt

   the program build: they are "debug" and "unicode" (windows only).
 For all options, the valid values are
   0 for off and 1 for on.

-  "debug" determines whether to build a debug version or a retail version.
+  - "debug" determines whether to build a debug version or a retail version.
 Enabled by default.
-  "unicode" determines whether to build a unicode version of the program (windows only).
+  - "unicode" determines whether to build a unicode version of the program (windows only).
 That option mainly exists for supporting the old (95, 98, ME) windows versions, which do not support unicode.
 It is enabled by default.
+  - "static" determines whether to link wxWidgets statically (results in bigger executables, but removes the dependency on a shared wxWidgets library installed), or to link at runtime.
+    Default value is on.
+You have to have installed a matching wxWidgets version (build with --disable-shared for a static version).
+Unix only.

   --- Windows specific: